 (2) Once all the questions raised by members of the public have been asked and responded to at a meeting referred to in subregulation (1), nothing in these regulations prevents the unused part of the minimum question time period from being used for other matters.

-7. Procedures for question time for the public — s.
-5.24(2)
+7. Question time for public, procedure for (Act s.
+5.24(2))

 (1) Procedures for the asking of and responding to questions raised by members of the public at a meeting referred to in regulation 6(1) are to be determined —